kenigbolo/network-speed/README.md

 The checkDownloadSpeed accepts two arguments:

-1. The `baseUrl` - This refers to the url where the file is to be dowloaded from.
+1. The `baseUrl` - This refers to the url where the file is to be downloaded from.
 This field is required to be of type `String`
-2. The `fileSizeInBytes` - This refers to the size of the file to be downloaded.
+2. The `fileSizeInBytes` - This refers to the size of the file to be

+nloaded.
 The file size is required to be of type `Number` and should always be in `Bytes`.

 > The return value is an object which contains the download speed representation in `bits/second(bps)`, `kolibits/second(kbs)` and `megabits/second (mbs)`.